oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

   * Required parameters: n/a
   * Optional parameters: n/a
   * Encoding considerations: See [](#status-list-token-jwt) of this specification
   * Security considerations: See [](#Security) of this specification
   * Interoperability considerations: n/a
   * Published specification: this specification
-  * Applications that use this media type: Applications using this specification for updated status information of tokens
-  * Fragment identifier considerations: n/a
-  * Additional information: n/a
-  * Person &amp; email address to contact for further information: Paul Bastian, paul.bastian@posteo.de
-  * Intended usage: COMMON
-  * Restrictions on usage: none
-  * Author: Paul Bastian, paul.bastian@posteo.de
-  * Change controller: IETF
-  * Provisional registration?
-No

-To indicate that the content is an CBOR-based Status List:

-  * Type name: application
-  * Subtype name: statuslist+cbor
-  * Required parameters: n/a
-  * Optional parameters: n/a
-  * Encoding considerations: See [](#status-list-cbor) of this specification
-  * Security considerations: See [](#Security) of this specification
-  * Interoperability considerations: n/a
-  * Published specification: this specification